frederic-perez/AmE-dictionary/data/dictionary.md

 __ID window__
 __id__ _n_
 __ideation__ _n_ :two::hammer:
-__identical twin__ _n_ Either of a pair of twins who develop from a single fertilized ovum and therefore have the same genotype, are of the same sex, and usu. resemble each other closely.
+__identical twin__ _n_ :two: Either of a pair of twins who develop from a single fertilized ovum and therefore have the same genotype, are of the same sex, and usu. resemble each other closely.
 Compare _fraternal twin._
 __ides__ _n_
 __idiocracy__ _n_ (humorous) A government run by idiots. _Frank is sick and tired of how America has become a state of idiocracy._
 __idiolect__ _n_ The variety or form of a language used by an individual.